The construction of our new brewery in via Sbodio, 18, Lambrate

 Water is very important to beer: it’s the main ingredient.
 Water treatment in our brewery is a long process that involves softeners, filters, UV lamps and a reverse osmosis system that allow to create the original water profile for each style we brew.
 Basic water is good for brewing Pilsner beers while we add salts (Gypsum, Calcium carbonates, Magnesium Sulfate, etc) to achieve a good water profile for Bock and Wheat beers, Ales and Stouts.

-A Brewmaster’s tasks is to define the malt amount and the percentage of each type: on average, we need from 350 to 500 kg of barley malt to produce 2000 litres of beer.
 The first step is malt milling: crushed grains allow saccharification during mash and a good lautering.
 After that grist is kept inside a bin, ready to be moved into mash tun and mixed with hot water.

 Next step is called “mash”: it consists in mixing crushed grains with liquor (hot water).
 Mashing allows the enzymes in the malt to break down the starch in the grain into sugars (maltose and dextrin) to create a malty liquid called “wort”.